jatioi/mkdocs-seo-textbook/docs/week_1/week1day4.md

 ## **Long-Tail Keywords (Specific & Intent-Based)**
 **Definition:** Long-tail keywords are 3 or more words that are more specific and targeted.
-**Example:** “Best running shoes for flat feet,” “SEO tips for small businesses”
+**Example:** "Best running shoes for flat feet," "SEO tips for small businesses"

 ### **Pros of Long-Tail Keywords:**
  **Low Competition –** Easier to rank on Google.